Kong/terraform-provider-konnect/docs/resources/gateway_plugin_kafka_log.md

 - `custom_fields_by_lua` (Map of String) Lua code as a key-value map
 - `keepalive` (Number)
 - `keepalive_enabled` (Boolean)
+- `key_query_arg` (String) The request query parameter name that contains the Kafka message key.
+If specified, messages with the same key will be sent to the same Kafka partition, ensuring consistent ordering.
 - `producer_async` (Boolean) Flag to enable asynchronous mode.
 - `producer_async_buffering_limits_messages_in_memory` (Number) Maximum number of messages that can be buffered in memory in asynchronous mode.
 - `producer_async_flush_timeout` (Number) Maximum time interval in milliseconds between buffer flushes in asynchronous mode.